KayLerch/alexa-skills-kit-tellask-java/README.md

 custom criteria - it was never that flexible to react on intents
 * Explicit exception handling in intent handlers to have Alexa react accordingly in any situation
+* Helper methods for validating a slot value to comply with not only an exact literal but also with a phonetic equivalent (leveraging Metaphone or Cologne Phonetic algorithm)

 #### References